How to Choose the Best Baby Formula Series:

 Pediatricians’ Training (or lack thereof):

 Historically, the formula industry was only allowed to market formulas to pediatricians and thus doctors received some education about formula ingredients this way.
 However, when the companies began marketing directly to the public (cue adorable babies laughing in Similac commercials), they stopped educating pediatricians.
+This has resulted in the current common scenario of formula feeding families feeling like no one can help them make an educated formula choice!

 The good news is – the information about formula ingredients is now available to parents… and y’all are smart!